-You might have a single attack of JIA.
-Or symptoms may last for years.
+You might have a single attack of JIA, or symptoms may last for years.
 The condition is considered chronic if the symptoms linger for more than three months.
 Read more about juvenile idiopathic (formerly rheumatoid) arthritis.

 The symptoms of arthritis come and go in waves called flare-ups.
-Symptoms go into remission between flare-ups.
-Remission is when symptoms become less severe or disappear.
 During a flare-up, symptoms worsen.
+Symptoms go into remission — become less severe or disappear — between flare-ups.

 JIA is different in everyone.
 You may have a few flare-ups and then never have symptoms again.
-Or you may experience frequent flare-ups or flare-ups that never go away.
+You may also experience frequent flare-ups or flare-ups that never go away.

 You might find yourself becoming less physically active due to the pain and loss of mobility.
 If your arthritis lasts long enough, your joints may become damaged.